Erdogan says Turkey has 'many other alternatives' to EU | theSundaily

 The deal has substantially helped reduce the wave of migrants since it was signed in March.

-Erdogan on Wednesday said the non-binding vote at the European Parliament "upset" Turkey, adding it did not currently have "positive" feelings on the accession talks.
+Erdogan said the non-binding vote at the European Parliament "upset" Turkey, adding it did not currently have "positive" feelings on the accession talks.

 "I don't find it right to say it here but we are of course continuing our talks with those alternatives."